The Top Pound for Pound Boxers in the World

 Top 20 Pound for Pound Boxers

-Pound for Pound Boxing Rankings Last Updated September 16, 2014
+Pound for Pound Boxing Rankings Last Updated December 2, 2014

 Money Mayweather just keeps on rolling.
 He dominated Saul "Canelo" Alvarez in the biggest event of 2013, staking his claim not only as the top pound for pound fighter in the world, but the only ProBoxing-Fans.com champion in multiple weight classes; 147 and 154 lbs.
 His ring IQ, his innate sense of timing and distance, and his all-around boxing skill and acumen have truly made him nonpareil in the sport.
 He's now done with his largely unnecessary rematch with Marcos Maidana, and there's talk, yet again, of a Manny Pacquiao fight next spring.

 Mikkel Kessler.
 Arthur Abraham.
 Carl Froch.
 Not bad for a largely unproven fighter at the start of the Super Six Tournament.
 Then came the complete domination of Chad Dawson.
 Ward has been on an absolute tear, and hasn't even seemed particularly tested or bothered against any of those guys.
 The injuries and promotional issues have both been unfortunate momentum breakers for the S.O.G., but finally got back into action with his route of Edwin Rodriguez.
 Consider that he's fought just twice since the win over Froch nearly three years ago; Froch has fought five times.
 The lack of activity has to hurt his pound for pound standing a bit, sending him downward a few spots here.
 It's been two years since the Dawson win.
 Two years!
 If he's still on the shelf for the next update, he's moving way down the list here, we have no other choice.

 So, how does Juan Manuel Marquez get ranked ahead of Timothy Bradley?
 By some complex-voodoo-math, that's how.
 It's just hard to sort out the Pacquiao, Bradley and Marquez triangle.
 Bradley is a clear rung beneath Pacquiao.
 Marquez knocked out Pacquiao, but Bradley has the win over Marquez.
 Hmm.
 The Bradley-Marquez fight is the closest of the bunch, and the loss is the least damaging for Marquez.
-With Bradley most recently coming off the loss to Pacquiao, and there being no way that Pacquiao can be above Marquez, we have Marquez here.
+With Bradley most recently coming off the loss to Pacquiao, and there being no way at this time that Pacquiao can be above Marquez, we have Marquez here.
 Got it?
 Good.

-Mikey Garcia's debut into the pound for pound rankings had been long awaited.
-The competition he faced was just so miserable for so long.
-But he shined with his dominant win over Orlando Salido, scoring three knockdowns along the way.
+Mikey Garcia was long the next best thing, but the competition he faced was just so miserable for so long.
+He shined with his dominant win over Orlando Salido, scoring three knockdowns along the way.
 Followed that up by taking out Juan Manuel Lopez, moving up to 130 lbs and defeating Roman Martinez, and then outclassing Juan Carlos Burgos.
-His offensive arsenal is just so smooth and refined, and remember, the kid is still just 26.
-Hasn't fought since the Burgos fight in January.
+His offensive arsenal is just so smooth and refined.
+Momentum stalled though as he hasn't fought since the Burgos fight in January 2014.

-Garcia falls a long way after his disappointing outing against the tough Mauricio Herrera.
+Garcia fell a long way after his disappointing outing against the tough Mauricio Herrera.
 It's a big drop after having just scored his breakout win against Lucas Matthysse, but it is what it is.
 I never put any stock into his wins over Erik Morales.
 The knockout of Amir Khan was sensational, and he got past a stern test from Zab Judah.
 But it's been a bad year, with the Herrera fight, and then an absolute time killer against Rod Salka.
 Swift has plenty of opportunities to prove himself once again, and if you've learned anything yet, you probably shouldn't bet against him because he finds ways to win.

 We formerly showcased a list of the top 10 pound for pound boxers, but it has now been bumped up to the top 20, with about 25 more on the bubble listed as well.
 It's all in the effort to provide for you the most complete picture of the sport's very best.